Tag Archives: Joseph Cotten

 Grade: A

-Regarded as one of the greatest films ever made, Citizen Kane (1941) is a technically brilliant film that introduces fantastic new elements into film never before seen and replicated for decades.
-It is a timeless masterpiece still enjoyed and marveled at in modern times.
+Regarded as one of the greatest films ever made, Citizen Kane (1941) is a technically brilliant film that introduces fantastic new elements into a film that has not been seen before and has not been replicated for decades.
+It is a timeless masterpiece that is still enjoyed and marveled at in modern times.

 The various camera angles, shadows, and use of an actual ceiling (never seen in film before) are impossible not to appreciate for any film lover.